 Overview of the Papagayo Golden Palms

-This beachside resort is located on the Papagayo Peninsula and has direct access to a lovely black sand beach.
+This beachside resort is located on the Papagayo Peninsula and offers direct access to a lovely black-sand beach.
 The entire resort is a tropical paradise featuring bamboo, colorful flowers, emerald hedges, and soaring Guanacaste trees.
-(Fun fact that the manager Luis shared with us: the Guanacaste tree can be used to make an all-natural soap!)
+(Fun fact that the manager, Luis, shared with us: the Guanacaste tree can be used to make an all-natural soap!)

 The 40 rooms are scattered throughout the property, with tidy brick pathways connecting each section.
 Each suite has a private terrace where guests can enjoy the gardens or tropical forest while listening to the waves lapping against the black-sand shoreline.

-Just outside the restaurant, in a small, sandy area decorated with fairy lights, you’ll find several hammocks swaying in the ocean breeze.
+- A small, sandy area decorated with fairy lights, where you’ll find several hammocks swaying in the ocean breeze.

-There is also a pristine pool (and small splash pool) where guests can cool off and plenty of seating to soak up the sun rays.
+- A pristine pool (and a small splash pool) where guests can cool off, along with plenty of seating to soak up the sun.

 Garden Suite at Papagayo Golden Palms

 The queen-sized bed was incredibly comfortable, and the room’s AC was a huge relief after each hot day outdoors.
-I also enjoyed the sitting area near the private patio was nice for taking a break indoors while basking in the bright sunlight through the floor-to-ceiling patio windows.
+I also enjoyed the sitting area near the private patio, which was nice for taking a break indoors while basking in the bright sunlight through the floor-to-ceiling patio windows.

 I also loved the large, upscale bathrooms here.
-The long counters had room to spare, and there was tons of storage space between two four-shelf nooks and a full-size closet.
+The long counters had room to spare, and there were tons of storage spaces between two four-shelf nooks and a full-size closet.

 The suite was also tiled throughout, which was great for staying cool.
 I know it’s also a benefit to the resort staff as you’ll likely be tracking in a bit of sand each day.